 In this post, I am going to outline the steps involved to successfully deploy a Tanzu Kubernetes Grid (TKG) management cluster and workload clusters in an internet restricted environment.
+[Note: since first writing this article, we appear to have standardized on TGKm – TKG multi-cloud – for this product.
 This is often referred to as an air-gapped environment.
 Note that for part of this exercise, a virtual machine will need to be connected to the internet in order to pull down the images requires for TKG.
 Once these have been downloaded and pushed up to our local Harbor container image registry, the internet connection can be removed and we will work in a completely air-gapped environment.

 Note that TKG here refers to the TKG distribution that deploys a management cluster, and provides a tkg CLI to deploy TKG “workload” clusters.
-This is different to the TKG found in vSphere with Tanzu (and VCF with Tanzu). vSphere with Tanzu provides many unique advanced features such as vSphere Namespaces, vSphere SSO integration, TKG service (for deploying TKG “guest” clusters), vSphere Network Service, vSphere Storage Service and, if you have NSX-T, the vSphere Pods Service and vSphere Registry Service.
+As mentioned, this is now been marketed as TKGm.
+This is different to the TKG found in vSphere with Tanzu (and VCF with Tanzu). vSphere with Tanzu provides many unique advanced features such as vSphere Namespaces, vSphere SSO integration, TKGs – TKG service – (for deploying TKG “guest” clusters), vSphere Network Service, vSphere Storage Service and, if you have NSX-T, the vSphere Pods Service and vSphere Registry Service.
 However, for the purposes on this post, we are working with the former.

 I am using Ubuntu 18.04 as the Guest OS to deploy Harbor as well as run my tkg CLI commands.
 You could use another distro, but some commands shown here are specific to Ubuntu.
 I already have both docker (v19.03.13) and docker-compose (v1.27.4) installed.
 I’m not going to cover the installation of these – there are plenty of examples already available.
 One thing that might be useful is to avoid putting sudo in front of every docker command.
 Information on how to add your user as a trusted docker user can be found here.